yakout/yakout.github.io/_posts/2026-01-16-shameless-ai.md

 Don't be ashamed of using AI heavily.
 Don't listen to the people saying "AI is dumb" just to feel superior, or people who will make you feel incompetent for just using AI.
 "Artisanal" software engineering is almost dead.

 1. **Start with small, isolated tasks:** Don't go "YOLO mode" and let an agent delete bunch of stuff without review.
 Understand *what* they are doing, *why*, and *how*.
 Approve every step manually until you understand their failure modes.
 2. **Don’t Outsource Your Thinking:** The best engineers leverage AI to **learn** and build new skills, not just to execute.
 If you rely on AI for every minor task, you risk **skill atrophy**.
-This is a serious problem in modern development—don’t fall into the trap.
+This is a serious problem in modern development.
+Don’t fall into the trap.
 Use AI to activate your brain, not to bypass it.
 Please, don't lose what makes you a great engineer.
 You worked very hard to build these skills :)
 3. **Focus:** Even if you have the power to build five things at once, don't.
 Focus on one project at a time.
 The context switch for a human-agent team is incredibly costly.
 4. **Security Awareness:** As your agentic workflow matures, consider self-hosting your models.
 This gives you a development environment that is secure, private, and independent of external APIs.
 It is crucial to stay aware of the risks of uncontrolled autonomous systems, especially those that can take input from external sources.
-This is a massive topic—my next post will dive deep into this: "Security from .exe to .md."
+This is a massive topic, my next post will dive deep into this: "Security from .exe to .md."
 Stay tuned.
 5. **A tool is just a tool:** Ignore the posts claiming "this tool/model is the best" or "that model/tool is dead."
 Seriously, any frontier model and popular agentic tool nowadays can achieve most of your needs.
 Focus on the target you want to achieve and the engineering aspect of it.
 Focus on "Spec'ing," Context Engineering, and Task Management for your agents.
 This is what really matters.
 Your time is more valuable than arguing about which model is the best.
 It's subjective and a matter of personal experience.
 6. **Reading skills:** Believe it or not, this is going to be a much-needed skill now.
 Reading at high speed and having strong reading comprehension is crucial.
 You are going to spend most of your time reading (or maybe listening) than anything else.